-Peter is a Teaching and Research Academic at the University of Western Australia with an interest in research relevant to iron metabolism, training methodologies for enhanced athlete adaptation and the efficacy of various ergogenic aids on athletic performance.
+Peter and is Teaching Research Academic the of Western Australia University with an interest in research iron metabolism, relevant to training methodologies for enhanced athlete adaptation and efficacy of the various ergogenic aids on athletic performance.
 Peter is the current Director of Research at the Western Australian Institute of Sport (WAIS), where he oversees a collaborative research centre with various university partners.